VidhiKulkarni/gtmoviestore/README.md

 - 🔍 **Search Functionality** – Fetches movies from the database or **OMDb API**.
 - 💾 **Persistent Movie Storage** – Movies fetched from **OMDb API** are stored in the database to avoid duplicate fetches.

+To Run the Program:
+pip install python-dotenv
+pip install requests